 If you’re headed to the middle or southern parts of The Golden State, make sure you check out this California dog-friendly travel guide.

 Dog Flu, also known as Canine Influenza, can be a serious threat to your dog, especially if unvaccinated.
 Here’s what you need to know about the Dog Flu:

 A vibrant potted plant or a dazzling bouquet can brighten up your home, but not all of them are dog-friendly.
 Here are some common poisonous plants to dogs:

-If you’re planning to explore Washington DC, don’t leave your puppy behind!
-Use this Washington DC dog-friendly travel guide to plan a trip you both can enjoy.
+If you’re planning to explore DC with your pup, use this Washington DC dog-friendly travel guide to plan a trip you both can enjoy.

 A new puppy can be an extremely rewarding event – if you’re ready for the commitment.
 Here are a few signs getting a puppy is the right decision:

 If you’re headed to Maryland with your pup, use Maryland dog-friendly travel guide to plan a trip you both will love.